-Natalie Pattillo is a multimedia journalist, domestic violence/media effects researcher, and photographer.
+Natalie Pattillo is a multimedia journalist and photographer.

 She received her Master of Science degree in Journalism at Columbia University Graduate School of Journalism in 2017.
-Her reporting on gender-based violence, gender politics, child care and healthcare access.
+Her reporting on gender-based violence, gender politics, child care and healthcare access, food, and culture.

 In 2014, Natalie presented her research, A Comparative Study of News Coverage of the Government Shutdown, at the Council for Opportunity in Education Pell Institute’s annual conference in Washington, D.C.
 She was one of only ten scholars invited to present.